10 Things to Do in Barcelona in November

 Casa Batlló| ©Mike McBey

-These events consist of a very special and complete visit inside this building designed by Gaudí.
-When night falls, you go up to the terrace where, in addition to incredible views, a concert is held.
-The price is approximately 30 € and includes access and two drinks during the final show.
+These events consist of a very special and comprehensive tour of the interior of this building designed by Gaudí.
+When night falls, you head up to the terrace where, in addition to incredible views, a concert is held.
+The price is approximately €30 and includes admission and two drinks during the final show.

 • When: early November